galadriel-ai/contracts/README.md

 Ethereum enabled writing smart contracts to build dApps.
 Similarly, Galadriel enables developers to build AI apps & agents like smart contracts — decentralized and on-chain.
 We support a range of AI usage: from simple LLM features in existing dApps to highly capable AI agents like on-chain AI hedge funds, in-game AI NPCs and AI-generated NFTs.

+Galadriel makes it possible to build AI applications and agents as Solidity contracts on our high-throughput EVM-compatible layer 1 chain.

 ## Quickstart

 Please follow [this guide](https://docs.galadriel.com/quickstart) to get started with Galadriel.